-Philip’s Four Daughters were unmarried and devoted to serve the Lord as prophets in Caesarea.
+Philip’s Four Daughters were unmarried and devoted to serving the Lord as prophets in Caesarea.
 They also had a ministry of hospitality, including to the Apostle Paul.
 (Acts 21:8-9)

 Phoebe was a deacon, helper, and benefactor who ministered to many, including Paul himself.
 She may have been the leader of a house church or a legal expert (which is the meaning of “helper”).
 (Romans 16:1-2)

 Priscilla (wife) and Aquila (husband) were commended by Paul as co-pastors of a house church in Corinth and probably she was the stronger leader because usually her name is mentioned first.
 She and her husband provided corrective teaching to the Apostle Apollos and he received it.
 In fact, she was so honored by Paul that out of 26 named people in Romans Paul lists her first!
 (Romans 16:3-5; Acts 18:26) Furthermore, she is one of four leaders (perhaps elders or pastors) who is specifically greeted and appreciated in Paul’s second letter to Timothy (2 Timothy 1:2; 4:19).

 Junia, the wife of Andronicus, was named by Paul as “outstanding among the apostles.”
 She was a prominent Christian leader and missionary who helped establish and lead one or more churches.
 (Romans 16:7)

-Euodia and Syntiche were female church leaders honored by Paul as his “co-workers” which may have meant they were apostles (church planters).
+Euodia and Syntyche were female church leaders honored by Paul as his “co-workers” which may have meant they were apostles (church planters).
 (Philippians 4:2-3)

 Lois and Eunice taught Timothy in the ways of the Lord.
 Later Paul also mentored him and he became a pastor (2 Timothy 1:5).

 Deaconesses (female deacons) served in official ministry positions in the New Testament Church (1 Timothy 3:11).
-Early Church fathers, including Clement and Ignatius, appointed women as deaconsses in their churches.
+Early Church Fathers, including Clement and Ignatius, appointed women as deaconesses in their churches.